Architecture

 - Client or agent authenticates through nonce-sign-verify.

-- Session starts through game API namespace.
+- Session starts through the game API namespace for a selected slug.

-- Runtime/websocket channels carry play/spectate flows.
+- Runtime/websocket channels carry play/spectate flows with game-specific input messages.

 - Readiness checks determine payout eligibility.